Passion Fruit (group): Plane crash and the end of the group

 On 24 November 2001, the group performed in Leipzig as the opening act for Melanie Thornton during her Christmas tour for Coca-Cola.
 Two hours after the show ended, Thornton and the group were driven to the Berlin Airport to catch the next flight to Zurich for their next show.
 Thornton and the group, along with 24 other passengers and the 5 flight crew members, boarded Crossair Flight #3597 that took off at 9:01PM only to fatally crash one hour later.
-Survivors of the accident stated that the members of the group were being loud and disruptive during most of the flight and some people moved further away from them.
 During the flight's final approach to Zurich Airport, the plane's captain (Hans Lutz) made a fatal decision by descending too early while attempting to spot the runway due to poor visibility and failing to read the DME, which would have told him how far from the runway he actually was.

 At 10:07PM, the plane crashed into a hilltop in a forest area, located in the town Bassersdorf, just 2.5 kilometers from the runway at Zurich Airport.
 One of the survivors stated that about 5 seconds after crashing onto the ground, the plane went up in flames.
 María Serrano Serrano, Nathalie van het Ende, and Melanie Thornton were among the 24 people that lost their lives in the crash, while Debby St. Maarten was among the 9 people that survived.
 St. Maarten was rushed to the hospital to receive treatment for her wounds and doctors discovered that she had second and third degree burns on her hands and face and multiple bruises.

 "I'm Dreaming of...A Winter Wonderland" was released posthumously nine days later on 3 December and the royalties that the single made were donated to the victims' families and survivors of the accident.
 After the single was released, Passion Fruit permanently disbanded and no more singles or albums were released.
 Serrano is now a member of the 27 Club.